sensorbee/docs/source/ref/stmts/select.rst

 stream is a very common task.
 Therefore, BQL optimizes statements having the following form::

-    SELECT RSTREAM projection FROM input [RANGE 1 TUPLES] WHERE conditions;
+    SELECT RSTREAM projection FROM input [RANGE 1 TUPLES] WHERE condition;

 Limitations of this optimization are: